brandur/sorg/content/drafts/sortsupport-inet.md

 ## Summary (#summary)

+[1] Technically, pass-by-reference types.
+Generally those
+    that can't fit their entire value in a datum.
-[1] I originally thought that by subtracting one from 32 I
+[2] I originally thought that by subtracting one from 32 I
     could fit netmask size into only 5 bits (31 = `1
     1111`), but that's not possible because 0-bit netmasks are allowed and we therefore need to be able to